JanaanL/Music-Prediction/README.md

 This project aimed to take an excerpt of music as input and predict a continuation of the excerpt.
 Different music types and input feature representations were used with various learning models to compare the differences in prediction and learning.

+The following libraries are needed to run the files in this project:
+Music21
+Keras 2.4.3
+TensorFlow 2.3.1

 To prepare the data for this project, run the data.py file.
 An example of a command-line argument to run the data file on the monophonic datasets would be: